 Another 185 words (13 lines of text) covering the years 1334, 1581, 1655, 1627, 1679, 1660, 1633, 1681, 1656, 1720, 1710, 1712, 1708 and 1715 are included under the topic Early Likins History in all our PDF Extended History products and printed products wherever possible.

-Another 181 words (13 lines of text) are included under the topic Early Likins Notables in all our PDF Extended History products and printed products wherever possible.
+Another 49 words (4 lines of text) are included under the topic Early Likins Notables in all our PDF Extended History products and printed products wherever possible.